Phase transitions induced by standard and predetermined measurements in transmon arrays

-Note that if we had considered all the iterations (thus including cases with a different total number of bosons), the dispersion scales in a similar way but with a factor $L-1$ depending on the size of the system as described in Eq.~\eqref{DeltaN_nonconserving}.
-The mean value of the total number of bosons $\braket{N_L}$ measured in the full chain of transmons results in constant values for both types of measurements [dashed lines in Fig.~\ref{fig:numerical_results_1}(d)], although the slight deviation in the case of the \textit{predetermined} measurement demonstrates the existence of trajectories with different total numbers of bosons maintaining the same value on average, as predicted.
-Finally, we also show the number of bosons averaged over iterations at a single site $\braket{N_ {\ell'}}$ in the middle of the chain $\ell'=L/2$ [solid lines in Fig.~\ref{fig:numerical_results_1}(c)], whose value is constant~$\sim 1/2$ for the \textit{standard} measurement and increases from $0$ to $1/2$ for even sites (decreases from $1$ to $1/2$ for odd sites) in the case of the \textit{predetermined} measurement, agreeing quite good the result of the replica method.
+Note that if we had considered all the iterations, that is, including cases with a different total number of bosons, the dispersion would scale in a similar way but with a factor $L-1$ depending on the size of the system as described in Eq.~\eqref{DeltaN_nonconserving}.